Code Red Series Niner-Niner

 “I’ll be leading it.
 The Monoceros and its captain have never been this close to capture, and I want to be there to see that it’s done properly.”

-“And what of the head of the Federation?
+“And what of the Federation council?
 They’ve been notified and are asking about the doctor’s status, sir.
-She’s still under diplomatic title, and they’re anxiously waiting to see if we need alert The Hantae council about her condition.”
+She’s still under diplomatic title, and they’re anxiously waiting to see if we need alert The Hantae ambassador about her condition.”
 Admiral Fletcher stopped mid stride and spun around so quickly that the Sargent had to pull up suddenly to keep from running into him.

 “Listen to me very carefully, Markis, the Hantae are not to be notified until the last possible moment.
 If word of her capture gets to them, we will face strategic and diplomatic destruction.
 Your focus remains on ensuring that the signal is decoded and tracked, do you understand?”